philipyli/urban-home-search-app/README.md

 Filters based on shuttle stop proximity and other criteria.
 Incorporates data from SFMTA.
-Used as a MVP for customer development
+Used as an MVP for customer development.